AdobeDocs/release-notes.en/current.md

 ### Analytics - Fixes and Updates {#analytics-interface}

-Fixes and minor updates applied to Adobe Analytics interface tools and components (Analysis Workspace, Reports &amp;amp; Analytics, Report Builder, and so on).
+Fixes and minor updates applied to Adobe Analytics interface tools and components (Analysis Workspace, Reports &amp; Analytics, Report Builder, and so on).

 <!-- <p>Include topics regarding Analytics & Components or Tools and interfaces. </p> -->